p4535992/foundryvtt-arms-reach/README.md

 | userID | <code>string</code> | OPTIONAL: user id for the distance checking |

 **Example**:
-`game.modules.get('foundryvtt-arms-reach').api.isReachable(token: Token, placeableObject: PlaceableObject, maxDistance?: number, useGrid?: boolean, userId?: string):boolean`
+`game.modules.get('armsreach').api.isReachable(token: Token, placeableObject: PlaceableObject, maxDistance?: number, useGrid?: boolean, userId?: string):boolean`

 #### isReachableByTag(token: Token, tag: string, maxDistance?: number, useGrid?: boolean, userId?: string):boolean ⇒ <code>boolean</code>

 Calculate the distance between the source token and the first target placeable objet with a specific tag, the method 'isReachableByTag' need the [Tagger Module](https://github.com/Haxxer/FoundryVTT-Tagger) installed and active for work.
 **Returns**: <code>boolean</code> - The boolean value for tell if the first target with the specific tag is near enough to the source token

 | Param | Type | Description |
 | --- | --- | --- |